tvdboom/ATOM/docs_sources/api/plots/scatter_plot.md

 <td width="80%" class="td_params">
 <p>
 <strong>models: int, str, slice, sequence or None, default=None</strong><br>
 Name of the model to plot.
-If None, all models in the trainer are selected.
-Note that leaving the default option could raise an exception if there are multiple models in the trainer.
+If None, all models are selected.
+Note that leaving the default option could raise an exception if there are multiple models.
 To avoid this, call the plot from a model, e.g. <code>atom.xgb.scatter_plot()</code>.
 </p>
 <p>
 <strong>index: slice, sequence or None, default=None</strong><br>